annawundram/glaucoma-diagnosis-pipeline/README.md

 ## Rim Thickness Extraction and Training Data Generation

 ## Classifier
+For classification, we used a [Logistic Regression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html) model as implemented in the [scikit-learn](https://scikit-learn.org/stable/index.html) package.
+You can fit and evaluate the classifiers for the cup-to-disc ratio with the ```classification_evaluation_cdr.py ``` file and for the rim-thickness-based classification you can use ```classification_evaluation_rtc.py```.
+Note that you have to generate datasets for your models as demonstrated in ```phiseg_dataset.py```.

 ## Visualization
 The entropy maps as well as the RTC plot can be generated using ```visualization.py```.